-SNRE partners with other schools at the University of Michigan to bring you a variety of dual-degree programs.
-You can combine your SNRE field of study with any appropriate unit within the university's 18 other schools and colleges in your pursuit of a master's degree.
-Close to one-third of our master's students elect to pursue a formal or self-initiated dual degree.
+You can also combine your SNRE field of study with any appropriate unit within the university’s 18 other schools and colleges in your pursuit of a master’s degree.
+Close to one-third of our master’s students elect to pursue a formal or self-initiated dual degree.

 - Public Policy

 Rackham Graduate School guidelines allow dual-degree students to double count one-sixth of the total credits normally required to complete both programs.

 How to apply for a dual degree